 Professor Francione has been teaching animal rights theory and the law for more than 25 years.
 He has lectured on the topic throughout the United States, Canada, and Europe, and has been a guest on numerous radio and television shows.
 He is well known throughout the animal protection movement for his criticism of animal welfare law and the property status of nonhuman animals, and for his theory of animal rights.

-Professor Francione is the co-editor (with Professor Gary Steiner) of a series, Critical Perspectives on Animals: Theory, Culture, Science and Law, published by Columbia University Press.
+Professor Francione is the editor of a series, Critical Perspectives on Animals: Theory, Culture, Science and Law, published by Columbia University Press.
 He has also written in the areas of copyright, patent law, and law and science.

-Professor Francione and his colleague, Adjunct Professor Anna Charlton, started and operated the Rutgers Animal Rights Law Clinic from 1990-2000, making Rutgers the first university in the U.S. to have animal rights law as part of the regular academic curriculum and to award students academic credit, not only for classroom work, but also for work on actual cases involving animal issues.
-Professor Francione currently teaches (with Adjunct Professor Charlton) a course on human rights and animal rights, and a seminar on animal rights theory and the law.
+Professor Francione and Adjunct Professor Anna Charlton, started and operated the Rutgers Animal Rights Law Clinic from 1990-2000, making Rutgers the first university in the U.S. to have animal rights law as part of the regular academic curriculum and to award students academic credit, not only for classroom work, but also for work on actual cases involving animal issues.

 Professor Francione also teaches courses in criminal law, criminal procedure, torts, and evidence.
 He helped to start the undergraduate legal studies program and has taught Introduction to American Law, Criminal Law, and Animals: Ethics and Law to undergraduates.